 At SSW, Chelsea hopes to learn new processes in order to push her current making practice which uses clay, papier-mâché, and other materials that have a physical and material relationship to the body.
 She says: “I’m interested in forms that are made for hands, mouths and that are ambiguously bodily and familiar.”
 Her sculptures and performances engage with the viewer’s relational and phenomenological experiences.
 Through her research into sculpture in the expanded field, Chelsea looks for overlaps with queer experience and thought.

-Anna’s practice uses speculative fiction as a starting point to formulate new ways of standing together in the face of oppressive power structures.
-Her recent publication, a short story called ‘Voun Town’, is the departure point for her residency.
-She plans to experiment with making ‘functional’ objects which feed into Voun Town’s narrative.
-As a Lumsden Residency artist, Anna will deliver a workshop with Lumsden Primary School students which, through making, will look at invention in an alternate universe.
+Romy’s practice uses speculative fiction as a starting point to formulate new ways of standing together in the face of oppressive power structures.
+Their recent publication, a short story called ‘Voun Town’, is the departure point for their residency.
+Romy plans to experiment with making ‘functional’ objects which feed into Voun Town’s narrative.
+As a Lumsden Residency artist, they will deliver a workshop with Lumsden Primary School students which, through making, will look at invention in an alternate universe.